MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Results

 In these simulations, the {initially} weak vertical magnetic field {is} amplified by various mechanisms; one of the reliable processes is magnetorotational instability \citep[hereafter MRI;][]{Velikhov1959,Chandrasekhar61a,Balbus91a}.
 MRI occurs in inner-fast differentially rotating systems, and {small radial fluctuations of} magnetic field lines {are} amplified through the transport of the angular momentum between inner and outer rings of a disk.
 The differential rotation also causes winding of poloidal magnetic field lines, resulting in the amplification of $B_{\phi}$.

 In Figure \ref{fig:tevol_B}, we show the time evolution of the {spatially averaged root mean squared (r.m.s.)} magnetic field strength (solid lines),

 where $B^2=B_\phi^2+B_R^2+B_z^2$, and the averaged ranges are $0.05\unit{kpc}<R<0.8 \unit{kpc}$, $-\pi<\phi<\pi$ and $|z|<0.45 \unit{kpc}$.
 The gray and black lines are the {the results without (Case I) and with (Case II) radiative cooling and heating}, respectively.
 In Case II, the {average} magnetic field strength {(solid black line)} is amplified rapidly to $10\ \mu$G in a short time within $t=$10 Myr.
 In Case I, the magnetic field {is amplified} relatively slowly, but after $t\gtrsim$ 200 Myr, {the saturated average field strength is almost comparable to that of Case II.} The dotted lines in Figure \ref{fig:tevol_B} plot the maximum value of the magnetic field among all grid points in the same region for Case I (gray) and Case II (black), respectively.
-Although the saturation times of the two cases are different, the maximum field strengths in the saturated state reach $200-300\ \mu $G, which is similar in both cases.
+Although the saturation times of the two cases are different, the maximum field strengths in the saturated state reach $200-300\ \mu $G, which is similar in both cases. {Although in the lower resolution Cases I-l and II-l the growth of the magnetic fields is slightly slower than in the high-resolution counterparts of Cases I and II, similar saturated field strengths are achieved in both low and high resolution simulations.}

 When the radiative cooling and heating are included (Case II), the magnetic field grows more rapidly from the beginning within the initial 10 Myr.
-In order to understand this situation in more detail, the {volume averaged} total magnetic field strength $B(=\sqrt{B_z^2+B_R^2+B_{\phi}^2}$) is divided into each component, $B_z$ (red), $B_R$ (blue), and $B_{\phi}$ (green), and their time evolutions are {compared in Figure \ref{fig:B_compornent_t}.} It is clear from this figure that the azimuthal component, $B_{\phi}$, is most strongly amplified owing to winding by the {differential} rotational from the early {time}. {In addition, particularly at the beginning,} the magnetic field is {also} compressed by the downflows toward the Galactic plane, {which contributes to the amplification of $B_\phi$.} The compressible amplification continues until the magnetic pressure-gradient force is balanced by the downward gravity force.
+In order to understand this situation in more detail, the {volume averaged} total magnetic field strength $B(=\sqrt{B_z^2+B_R^2+B_{\phi}^2}$) is divided into each component, $B_z$ (red), $B_R$ (blue), and $B_{\phi}$ (green), and their time evolutions are {compared in Figure \ref{fig:B_compornent_t}.} It is clear from this figure that the azimuthal component, $B_{\phi}$, is most strongly amplified owing to winding by the {differential} rotational from the early {time}. {In addition, particularly at the beginning,} the magnetic field is {also} compressed by the downflows toward the {mid-plane}, {which contributes to the amplification of $B_\phi$.} The compressible amplification continues until the magnetic pressure-gradient force is balanced by the downward gravity force.

 We also show {in Figure \ref{fig:B_compornent_R}} the radial distribution of the magnetic field averaged over time and the $\phi$ and $z$ directions

 The r.m.s. $B$ (black solid line), $B_z$ (red dotted line), $B_R$ (green dash line), and $B_{\phi}$ (blue dotted dash line), are compared to the initial $B_z$ (gray dotted line). {The field strength, $|B|$, is amplified by more than 10 times compared to the initial vertical field strength.
 The ratios of poroidal components to toroidal component, $|B_z|/|B_\phi|$ and $|B_R|/|B_\phi|$, are 0.16 and 0.28, respectively.
 These ratios are consistent with the results obtained from previous global or semi-global simulations \citep{Brandenburg1995a,Balbus1998,Hawley2000a,Hawley2011a,Suzuki2014a,Suzuki2023a}. }